-Rewards and heartache
+Rewards and heartache as I am dad.

-It was rewarding, working for a UK Spinal Injuries Charity.
-For part of my role, I regularly visited the Paediatric Ward at the NSIC, to offer support to patients and parents, keep them updated with services available from the support networks of UK Spinal charities.
+It was rewarding working for a UK Spinal Injuries Charity.
+For part of my role, I regularly visited the Paediatric Ward at the NSIC to offer support to patients and parents, keep them updated with services available from the support networks of UK Spinal charities.
 After I had witnessed the miracle of the creation of life, I visited the ward with a different mindset – I was heartbroken for these kids and their mums and dads.

-My emotions were heavy, my spirit weakened after spending a couple of hours with them.
+Now I am a dad; my emotions were heavy, my spirit weakened after spending a couple of hours with them.
 Thoughts of how my parents felt when I had my injury crept into my mind.